ppcamp/e2e-testing/README.md

 Doing the way that I've did for this repo, you'll be able to spawn a new playwright for each scenario without impact your current tests.

-- with concurrency and no headless: 5.967s
-- without concurrency and no headless: 9.103s

 > Why to initialize a Playwright window instead of reusing the older one?
 >> R.: We want to each scenario be completely independent, avoiding possible errors with cookies
 >> and caches.